Racism, misogyny, death threats: Why can’t the booming video-game industry curb toxicity?

 “We haven’t been connected for that long, overall,” Figueiredo said, noting that a lack of social consequence was as much of a cause for the persistence of toxicity as anonymity.
 “We’re still figuring out a lot of things as we go.”

-Pachter believes it will take a company to create a two-factor authentication system that would require gamers to provide multiple forms of identification, such as an email address and cell phone number, as a way to combat toxicity.
+Pachter says it will probably take a company to create a two-factor authentication system that would require gamers to provide multiple forms of identification, such as an email address and cellphone number, as a way to combat toxicity.

-“I think it’s gonna get worse before it gets better,” he said, and expressed surprised at how little impact the 2017 fatal swatting incident of Gaskill had on gaming companies’ efforts to combat toxicity.
+“I think it’s going to get worse before it gets better,” he said, expressing surprise at how little impact the 2017 fatal swatting incident of Gaskill had on gaming companies’ efforts to combat toxicity.

 A lack of legal options